-Looking at the out-migration trend from 2020-2021 raises understandable concern over the dramatic increase in the rate of former residents moving out of the state.
+Looking at the out-migration trend during the pandemic raises understandable concern over the increase in the rate of former residents moving out of the state.
 It is important to note that the COVID crisis upended residential patterns and migration trends.
 At this point, it is unclear which of these patterns are short-term reactions to the pandemic and which ones may be more durable over the term.
 With that, state migration trends should be analyzed cautiously as the years following the pandemic are likely not representative of an average year of out migration.
+Indeed, the U.S. Census Population Estimates data for 2023 could signal the start of a return to pre-pandemic trends.

-The question that remains is where out migration trends will normalize.
+The question that remains is where out-migration trends will normalize.
 We have already seen some trends from the Internal Revenue Service, U.S. Population Migration Data (2020-2021) that indicate certain areas within the state have already returned to their similar pre-pandemic migration trends, such as we see happening on the Cape in Barnstable County.
 Over the next few years, it will be important to continue tracking out migration trends to see where residential patterns normalize.

 As with the nation, Massachusetts is becoming more racially and ethnically diverse.
 The share of the population that identifies as non-Hispanic, white decreased from 76 percent to 68 percent from 2010 to 2020, while the shares that identify as Black non-Hispanic, Asian non-Hispanic, and Hispanic increased to 6.5 percent, 7.2 percent, and 12.6 percent respectively.
-The share that identifies as two or more races (non-Hispanic) more than doubled to 4.7 percent (Figure 29).
-The state's population is older than the nation as a whole-the median age is 39.9 compared to 38.8 for the nation.
-The Commonwealth has the lowest median age in New England and, due to the presence of higher education institutions.
+The share that identifies as two or more races (non-Hispanic) more than doubled to 4.7 percent (Figure 31).
+The state's population is older than the nation as a whole-the median age is 40.3 compared to 39 for the nation in 2022.
+The Commonwealth has the lowest median age in New England, due to the presence of higher education institutions.

-Figure 29.
+Figure 31.
 Share of Total Massachusetts Population by Race and Ethnicity in 2010 and 2020